mehuljn/rag_cdc_pipeline/README.md

 ## ✨ Features

 * **Real-time Knowledge Base:** Automatically updates the ChromaDB vector store with changes detected in the MySQL database using **Debezium** for Change Data Capture (CDC) and **Kafka** for streaming events.
 * **Gemini AI Powered:** Utilizes the **Google Gemini AI API** (`embedding-001` model) for generating state-of-the-art semantic embeddings for documents and queries.
-It also uses the `gemini-pro` generative model to synthesize natural language answers from retrieved context.
+It also uses the `gemini-2.0-flash` generative model to synthesize natural language answers from retrieved context.
 * **Retrieval Augmented Generation (RAG):** Combines efficient information retrieval from a vector database with a large language model (LLM) to provide accurate, context-aware, and up-to-date responses.
 * **Interactive Web Frontend:** A user-friendly **Streamlit** application provides an intuitive interface to view current documents in MySQL, add new data (triggering CDC), and query the RAG system interactively.
 * **Modular & Containerized:** The entire pipeline is orchestrated using **Docker Compose**, with each component running as a separate service for scalability, isolation, and easy deployment.